codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 -   `locator`  element located by CSS|XPath|strict locator
 -   `sec`  time seconds to wait, 1 by default

+## waitForEnabled

+Waits for element to become enabled (by default waits for 1sec).
+Element can be located by CSS or XPath.

+**Parameters**

+-   `locator`  element located by CSS|XPath|strict locator
+-   `sec`  time seconds to wait, 1 by default

 ## waitForInvisible

-Waits for an element to become invisible on a page (by default waits for 1sec).
+Waits for an element to be removed or become invisible on a page (by default waits for 1sec).
 Element can be located by CSS or XPath.

     I.waitForInvisible('#popup');